 We're not hardwired to clean the house, we're just expected to.

-It felt like a biological drive and I was sure my newfound love of housework was thanks to hormones, but new research suggests the pressure to nest during pregnancy isn't coming from our bodies, but rather from society.
+It felt like a biological drive: I was sure my newfound love of housework was thanks to hormones, but new research suggests the pressure to nest during pregnancy isn't coming from our bodies, but rather from society.

 Basically, Shahvisi found it's not pregnancy hormones that are compelling us to nest, it's our culture, and she suggests that by buying into the myth of nesting as a physiological process we are setting women up to become the default housecleaner in the family.